nitinkohli/fixed_point_privacy/ARTIFACT-APPENDIX.md

 ### Hardware Requirements

 This technical artifact can run on a laptop (No special hardware requirements).
-The code in this artifact were run on an Apple M2 laptop with 8 GB of memory to generate the paper's figures.
+The code in this artifact (with the exception of Experiment 5) were run on an Apple M2 laptop with 8 GB of memory to generate the paper's figures.
+Experiment 5 was run on an Apple 2.3 GHz 8-Core Intel Core i9 laptop with 32 GB 2400 MHz DDR4 (See Experiment 5 below for more details).

 ### Software Requirements